Who can be a member?

-Each application is taken on its own merits and we welcome applicants with a variety of training backgrounds.
-Some training programmes (listed below) have been assessed by our insurers as offering the necessary depth of training required for professional insurance purposes, however, completion of an ASIS-recognised training programme is not a requirement of Professional Membership - just as passing such a training programme does not automatically guarantee acceptance.
+Completion of an ASIS-recognised training programme is not a requirement of Professional Membership - just as passing such a training programme does not automatically guarantee acceptance.

-In order to become a member of ASIS, applicants must meet the following criteria.
+In order to become a member of ASIS, applicants must meet the following criteria: